boyinsea/ErosWeb/documentation.md

 #### Unlinking the ET-312

-:warning: You must "un-link" the ET-312 from ErosWeb when you are done with your scene.
+&#9888;&#65039; You must "un-link" the ET-312 from ErosWeb when you are done with your scene.
 This resets the connection to the box so that you can subsequently link to it again.
 If you navigate away from the ErosWeb page without un-linking, you will need to turn the ET-312 off and then on again to reset it before you can link to it again.

 ## Controlling a Remote sub